Northumberland: Name origin

+Before the county

 The land has long been an English frontier zone, and it is now bordered to the north by Scotland.
 Northumberland has a rich prehistory with many instances of rock art, hillforts such as Yeavering Bell, and stone circles such as the Goatstones and Duddo Five Stones.
 Most of the area was occupied by the Brythonic-Celtic Votadini people, with another large tribe, the Brigantes, to the south.

-During Roman occupation of Britain, most of the present county lay north of Hadrian's Wall.
+During the Roman occupation of Britain, most of the present county lay north of Hadrian's Wall.
 It was controlled by Rome only for the brief period of its extension of power north to the Antonine Wall.
 The Roman road Dere Street crosses the county from Corbridge over high moorland west of the Cheviot Hills to Melrose, Scottish Borders (Trimontium).
-As evidence of its border position through medieval times, Northumberland has more castles than any other county in England, including those at Alnwick, Bamburgh, Dunstanburgh, Newcastle and Warkworth.
+As evidence of its border position through medieval times, Northumberland has more castles than any other county in England, including prominent ones at Alnwick, Bamburgh, Dunstanburgh, Newcastle, and Warkworth.